Cameras, film, film, cameras!

 * * * *

-Photography: without it I would surely die of a broken heart, maybe with it anyway.
+Photography: without it I am a ghost; probably with it too.

 * * * *